telerik/winforms-docs/controls/navigationview/header-and-footer.md

 ### Add itms to the Footer area

-In order to pin items into the footer area you can use on of the following options:
+In order to pin items into the footer area you can use any of the following options:
 * **PinPostion** - Determines whether to pin the item into the header or into the footeer.
 * **PinPage** - Pins the page item into the specified pin position.
 * **PinItem** - Pins the item into the specified pin position.